Flexible Spending Account (FSA)

-- Unused funds of up to $550 in a healthcare FSA may be carried over to the following plan year provided you re-enroll in the healthcare FSA benefit for the following year.
+- Unused funds of up to $610 (for 2023 into plan year 2024) in a health care FSA may be carried over to the following plan year provided you re-enroll in the healthcare FSA benefit for the following year.

 - The health care FSA acts like an up-front loan; entire elected amount is available to the start of the new plan year.
 Penn State’s plan year runs from January 1 through December 31.

 - If you terminate University employment, your FSA elections will be cancelled.
 Reimbursements will be limited to expenses incurred up to and including your termination date.
 You will have 90 days from your termination date to submit requests from the period of your participation.